GreenAutoML4FAS/UncertainSAM/README.md

 We tested the installation on Linux Opensuse-leap 15.6 and Windows 10 with Python 3.10.

-Our repository is build ono the SAM2 repository.
+Our repository is build on the SAM2 repository.
 Thus, install SAM2.0 from the official repository [here](https://github.com/facebookresearch/sam2).

 ````shell